omchim/smway-forecasting/README.md

 ### 3. Populate the Database

-To populate the database with the required SQL dump, use the following target:
+To populate the database with the required SQL dump:

 ```bash
 make populate-db